top of page

 Once I had the backgrounds chosen, I glued them into place using ModPodge.
 This was the easiest and least messy way to get the backgrounds glued into place.

-As the backgrounds were drying, I wanted to find things that represented my parents and their hobbies and interests.
+As the backgrounds were drying, I wanted to find things that represented my parents' hobbies and interests.
 I made a list and looked for miniature items that I could purchase online.
 I did have some of these things already, but as I looked at the Hobby Lobby Website, I found items that I definitely wanted.

 Items with special meaning: